-• The Ethics Committee ("EC") discusses and coordinates ethical issues in If.
+• The Ethics Committee coordinates and discusses ethical issues in If.
 The committee gives recommendations on ethical issues and proposes changes to the Ethics Policy.
-The Chairman is responsible for the reporting of ethics risk and other issues dealt with by the committee.
+The Chairman is responsible for the reporting of identified risks related to ethics issues brought to the committee.

-• The Internal Model Committee's tasks are to identify sources for potential model changes and to give its opinion to the Chairman on the assessment and classification of potential changes and on further validation activities or internal model development.
-In addition to the tasks above, the committee discusses and analyzes information related to the internal model from other committees as well as monitors the status of internal model use and development activities.

-The Compliance Function forms part of the risk reporting framework.
-The Compliance Function reports quarterly to ORSAC on identified compliance risks.
+• The Internal Model Committee's tasks are to identify sources for potential model changes and to give its opinion to the Chairman on the assessment and classification of potential changes, further validation activities or internal model developments.
+The Committee discusses and prioritizes actions to be taken based on the validation findings and gives input to subsequent validation.
+In addition, the Committee monitors the use of the internal model and development activities.
+The Compliance Function forms part of the system of governance.
+The Compliance Function reports identified compliance risks to ORSA Committee and to the Boards of Directors on a quarterly basis.